catenarytransit/zotgtfs/README.md

 # Motivation

-I have no life and I want this data to show up on the rest of the Catenary
+I want this data to show up on the rest of the Catenary

 ### Extra notes

-ASUCI is a bunch of stupid losers.
+If ASUCI poisons my lunch, let's just say I won't be surprised.